 If your home is in a risky area, like a flood or bushfire zone, you might find your premiums will increase in line with the higher probability of a claim being made for these events.

 Naturally, adding more cover to your policy will lead to an increase in premiums.
 How much that increase will be, though, depends on your insurer and how many extras you add.

 Some optional covers you might find in various home and contents policies include:

 To help you decide which policy is the most suitable to your home, we’ve summarised the coverage offered by each type in the following table.

 Covered by landlord

+Covers landlords contents.
 Tenant’s belongings are covered by their own renters insurance

-If you own a property that includes strata insurance as part of your strata or body corporate payments, then this will generally provide home insurance cover for any damage to your home’s physical structure.
+If you own a property that includes insurance as part of your strata or body corporate payments, this will generally provide home insurance cover for any damage to your home’s physical structure.
 However, strata insurance will not protect your contents or valuables, which is where you will need contents insurance.

-Whether you’re a renter, live-in homeowner or a landlord, your home is your castle and your belongings your treasures; you shouldn’t risk either of them.
+Whether you’re a renter, homeowner or landlord, your home is your castle and your belongings your treasures; you shouldn’t risk either of them.
 We can help you compare different cover options and quotes from a range of insurers, to make sure your home and contents have the right protection.